ccgilroy/ma-thesis/doc/asa_draft/03_data.md

 In other words, they have persisted since their founding more than a decade ago, and they constitute a prominent source

+*Historical data*.
+I obtain historical data from the Internet Archive's Wayback Machine [CITE].
+I use the earliest complete record of the site, from July 28, 2007.

 *Web scraping*.
 These data were acquired through web scraping using Python and extracted from the web pages of bar listings using the `beautifulsoup` module [CITE].

-I obtain historical data from the Internet Archive's Wayback Machine [CITE].

 GayCities' terms prohibit only commercial use of their data.
 The Wayback Machine itself collects URLs for archiving via web scraping.

-most significant limitation is the number of cities; however,

-I use the earliest complete record of the site, from July 28, 2007.

-[I observe qualitatively that the largest city to be excluded for which I can document the existence of a gay neighborhood is Oklahoma City.]
+*Description of the data set*.

 In all, there are 902 bar listings, of which 840 are located in the US, with the remainder in Canada and Mexico.

 63 cities are included, of which six are Canadian and nine are what I classify as LGBTQ resort towns (for instance, Provincetown and Fire Island).[FOOTNOTE] The remaining 48 US cities are candidates for my analysis.
 The number of bars per city ranges from 62 in New York City to 3 in Hartford, CT.
+See [Appendix] for a complete listing of cities.

 Each GayCities web page includes informative city-level and bar-level descriptions.

-The city-level descriptions often refer explicitly to a marked gay neighborhood, or to the absence of one, while the bars themselves are (sometimes) labeled as being within particular neighborhoods.
+The city-level descriptions often refer explicitly to a marked gay neighborhood, or to the absence of one, while the bars themselves are (sometimes) labeled as being within particular neighborhoods

-See [Appendix] for a complete listing of cities.
+The most significant limitation would seem to be the number of cities; however, I observe qualitatively that the largest city to be excluded for which I can document the existence of a gay neighborhood is Oklahoma City.
+I contend that the set of cities available through these data are reasonable; in my analysis I will actually remove cities that I consider to be marginal cases.

+[The cities that a gay website chooses to include on launch would logically be more likely to have gay neighborhoods, if anything.]

 [FOOTNOTE] It is possible to study community change in small towns along with neighborhoods in large cities.
 Provincetown, in particular, has been studied alongside Andersonville [CITE Japonica].
 My framing, however, is concerned with urban neighborhoods.
 Moreover, my focus on population characteristics makes including non-urban tracts with extensive seasonal migration perilous.